digital-asset/daml/docs/source/daml/intro/11_StdLib.rst

 Daml has it's own version of the `Hoogle <https://hoogle.haskell.org/>`__ search engine, which offers search both by name and by signature.
 It's fully integrated into the search bar on `https://docs.daml.com/ <https://docs.daml.com/>`__, but for those wanting a pure Standard Library search, it's also available on `<https://hoogle.daml.com>`__.

-Searching for functions by Name ...............................
+Searching for functions by name ...............................

 Say you come across some functions you haven't seen before, like the ones in the ``ensure`` clause of the ``MultiTrade``.